crittermike/personal-blog/src/pages/ramblings/static-sites.md

 There are also some [other services](https://github.com/agarrharr/awesome-static-website-services#forms) that can help if you don't like any that I listed.

-### How can my non-technical clients update content?
+### But how can non-technical people update content?

 You can't exactly hand a non-technical user a git repo with some markdown and say "have fun!" which is why lots of static site generators happily work alongside many common CMS'es.